jenkinsci/pipeline-aws-plugin/README.md

 ## 1.9 (master)
 * add support for create stack timeout
+* add the ability to use a URL in cfnUpdate

 ## 1.8
 * add support for externalId for role changes